 I believe homeschooling is a worthy and delightful calling.
 But who loves every minute of anything?
 As with all endeavors, homeschooling comes with good days and bad days.
 Good seasons and more difficult seasons.
 Even if you strive for a positive attitude and continually thank the Lord for his blessings, there will probably be days when you dream of just sipping lemonade at a quiet, solitary beach.

-Let me encourage you with what I wrote about last month: life will not always be as it is now.
+Let me encourage you with what I wrote awhile ago, that life will not always be as it is now.
 Though Satan tries to trick us into despair, he does not know the future, so we choose to trust God instead.
 I pray that gives you some hope when you face struggles.

 That said, I don't believe it's helpful to indulge in daydreams of a time when the kids and life are perfect.
-I appreciate the honesty and wisdom of a tagline a Sonlight mom on the Forums uses: "It is counterproductive for me to dream of days that belong in a season other than the one I'm in."
+I appreciate the honesty and wisdom of a phrase used by a Sonlight mom on her signature: "It is counterproductive for me to dream of days that belong in a season other than the one I'm in."

 Myth #5: "Good homeschool moms" should pour every last ounce of energy into their children.